 H.2 Contract Year.
-The contract year will consist of 200 calendar days, or the equivalent, 7 of which will be non-instructional.
+The contract year will consist of 200 calendar days, or the equivalent, 10 of which will be non-instructional (including 3 development days, beginning Winter 2018).
 Fall, Winter and Spring Quarters will be ten (10) weeks long; Summer Quarter will be accelerated to eight (8) weeks.
-Holidays will be observed as established in the SCCD Instructional Calendar (Appendix C).
+Holidays will be observed as established in the SCD Instructional Calendar (Appendix C).